william-chu/crate-digger/README.md

 ## Known Bugs

-* Wishlist filters default to collection when there is nothing in wishlist that matches the selected filter.
+* Cannot remove artists from a release
+* Cannot add secondary artist to release when database contains single artist

 ## Support and contact details